solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 gsutil cp bundle.tar.gz gs://${YOUR_BUCKET_URL}
 ```

 Finally, in our root directory for this tutorial, let’s create an OPA config file to reference this bundle server and bundle.
-We will add this file into our helm install.
+We will add this file to our helm install.
 Add the following into `config.yaml`:

 ```yaml
 services: